 |Class Standing||Credit Hours||Minimum Cumulative GPA|

 Students who fail to meet these requirements will be placed on Academic Probation and granted one semester to regain eligibility.
 Students will retain their eligibility for federal aid during this probationary period.
-A student will not be allowed to maintain Title IV eligibility beyond 185 attempted credit hours (150% of Limestone College's graduation requirements).
+A student will not be allowed to maintain Title IV eligibility beyond 185 attempted credit hours (150% of Limestone's graduation requirements).

 After being placed on probation, a student must complete four regular academic courses (12 semester hours) within one semester and achieve the appropriate Grade Point Average as stated above.
 Probation is automatically removed when the student achieves Good Academic Standing.
-If the student fails to achieve Satisfactory Academic Progress and Good Academic Standing, the student will be suspended from the College.
+If the student fails to achieve Satisfactory Academic Progress and Good Academic Standing, the student will be suspended from the University.

-Students who fail to achieve the minimum academic standards of the College will lose eligibility for Federal Aid.
-The student who is suspended from the College and who loses Federal Aid will, however, be afforded the opportunity to appeal if there are mitigating circumstances.
+Students who fail to achieve the minimum academic standards of the University will lose eligibility for Federal Aid.
+The student who is suspended from the University and who loses Federal Aid will, however, be afforded the opportunity to appeal if there are mitigating circumstances.
 To appeal a suspension and loss of Federal Aid, the student must write to The Appeals Committee.
 The letter should be a very well written, typed, business letter directed to the Office of the Provost.
 If the student is not familiar with writing a business letter he/she is advised to seek assistance.
 In the body of the letter, the student should explain why his/her Grade Point Average has fallen below the minimums, what he/she will do to ensure that the Grade Point Average will improve to meet the minimum standards, and request to be reinstated to the academic program and to receive Federal Title IV aid.

-The decisions of the Appeals Committee are guided by the standards set by the Board of Trustees of Limestone College and the Federal Government mandate which states that a student who is not meeting minimum academic standards is not eligible to receive Title IV aid.
+The decisions of the Appeals Committee are guided by the standards set by the Board of Trustees of Limestone University and the Federal Government mandate which states that a student who is not meeting minimum academic standards is not eligible to receive Title IV aid.
 The Appeals Committee will make one of three decisions.
 The three decisions are: